Perspective | D.C. is slow with shots. So I drove to North Carolina and came home vaccinated.

 Before bed, we find an Airbnb in Richmond, roughly the halfway point, for the next two nights.
 On March 31, after work, we drive there and sleep in a 19th-century house with stained-glass windows.
 The following day our son attends school, virtually, in Richmond.
 We leave after lunch for North Carolina.

 The drive to the church is mostly highway, but when we get off the interstate, the road traverses farm fields.
-The church itself is tiny.
+The church is tiny.
 For some reason, a sizable free-standing auditorium sits behind it, next to the church graveyard, and this is where the vaccine is given.

 We enter near our scheduled time, and the auditorium is only about a quarter full.
 Almost as soon as I sit down, and while I am completing my paperwork, a woman asks me which arm I want to use.
 I answer and she jabs me, and like that I am vaccinated.
 It’s the same for Elizabeth.